mibengt/evolene/README.md

 ## :+1: Evolene Features

 * No configuration, unless you want it
-* Works on Jenkins, exactly as on your dev machine
+* You need no Jenkins knowledge (almost), works on Jenkins, exactly as on your dev machine
-* Testing and integration tests, your way
+* Testing and full integration testing
 * SemVer for the win
-* Push to Docker Registry
+* Handles all the Docker stuff
 * Slack integrations of course
 * Scan for passwords in your code
 * ... and more